cnydo/aerial-image-object-detection/README.md

 Or you can run the `generate_yaml.py` script to generate the YAML file by specifying the number of classes and the class names:
 ```
+# Default classes is already Zebra, Giraffe, and Elephant
+py generate_yaml.py

+# With classes
 py generate_yaml.py Zebra,Giraffe,Elephant
 ```
 ## Augmentation